-When mining opened up the area and miners and other settlers flooded in, there is a story about Indigenous people camping on the beach at what is now the Village of Slocan.
+When mining opened up the area, miners and other settlers flooded in.
+There is a story about Indigenous people camping on the beach at what is now the Village of Slocan.
 They left the beach soon after the miners arrival.

 Through archeological digs that uncovered pithouses at the Slocan Narrows Archeological Project, we know that the first peoples who occupied this area did so off and on for thousands of years.

 We can see the pictographs on the rocks around Slocan Lake, and know that First Nations people were here.
 Some believe that the pictographs may have been produced during vision quests.

 We, who are newcomers to this Valley, cannot begin to know how this area was used by the Indigenous people but we can imagine that with the salmon runs and the abundance of wildlife that this area was a “hidden” gem known only to some.